HighSchoolHacking/GLS/docs/Design/Loops/For Each Key.md

 `for each key start : container key string`

 Starts a for each key block.
-The first parameter is the container to be itterated over.
+The first parameter is the container to be iterated over.
-The second parameter is the itterator variable.
+The second parameter and third parameters are the iterator variable and its type, respectivly.
-The third parameter is the type of the itterator variable.

 ## Usage
 ```